County Cork Ireland · Co. Cork · Kealkill Save · Share

 Mar-May

-Lambs in the fields, wildflowers on the hillside, clear days for the walk up to the circle.
-The valley is alive.
+Lambs in the fields, wildflowers on the hill, clear days for the climb to the circle.
+The valley is alive and the light is sharp.

 ◉ Go